dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 -------------------

-In the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_, the estimated time per shot for IonQ Forte is 0.89s.
+In the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_, the estimated time per shot for IonQ Forte is 0.89 s.
 For the max cut problem on the 4-regular graph with 36 nodes, the percentage of samples above 90% AR is approximately 10% for IonQ Forte.
 For D-Wave's Advantage2 with 20 :math:`\mu s` annealing time and 2.37e-08s per sample, the percentage of samples above 90% AR is 100%.
 In fact, when taking the best solution found for